aegnx/ramsay/README.md

 ```
 sudo cp ~/Downloads/ramsay ~/.local/bin/
 ```
-and also for exe files you just have to run it using cmd or powershell, windows terminal is optional but a font is necessary
+and also for exe files you just have to run it using cmd or powershell, add it to the windows PATH if you know how to (optional).

 ## building and using it with the dockerfile